 Clean aluminium foil (eg bottle tops, take away trays).
 Please squash together.

-No silver plastic (eg crisp packets - if you scrunch it and it springs back, it's not foil)
+No silver plastic (eg crisp packets - if you scrunch it and it springs back, it's not foil) and no paper backed foil thanks.

 - CLOTHES, SHOES and ACCESSORIES